 As discussed above, the actual way in which results are stored in files or databases is hard, if not impossible to model.
-Instead we assume that Webservices of various kinds may be used to access the results of simulations and other SimDB products.
+Instead we assume that Webservices of various kinds may be used to access the results of simulations.

-Some of these will be standardised in the SimDAL specification, but custom services may also be introduced.
+Some of these will be standardised in any DAL specification, but custom services may also be introduced.
 The model allows one to describe the experiments and their results, which should allow users to discover results of interest, after which the web services can be called for actually accessing these.